Any questions unrelated to Chrono products may be posted here, like Joomla questions or general discussions!

 ChronoForms technical support

-If you'd like to buy me a coffee, thank you very much
+If you'd like to buy me a coffee or two, thank you very much

 Wow!
 I don't get it.
 Not only did it show me the URL, it fixed the problem.
 When I turned of "SEF friendly URLs" the login is now successful.